The Thompson Park Circle: Entrance to the Park

 It should be noted John often partnered alongside his brother, Frederick Law Olmsted, Jr., after their father retired to carry on the family business.
 John’s biological father, also named John Olmsted, contracted tuberculosis and passed away.
 His mother remarried the deceased John’s brother, Frederick Law Olmsted Sr.

-Hopefully, this explains the long-held misperception of Thompson Park being designed by the same Olmsted that created Central Park.
+Hopefully, this explains the long-held misperception that Thompson Park was designed by the same Olmsted who created Central Park.

 Mr. Olmstead made his visit to Watertown, which the Daily Times reported on June 7—